mrfixitpa/presence-sensor/README.md

 # presence-sensor

 ## setup
-*see https://esphome.io/components/captive_portal/ for more details here*
+*see https://esphome.io/components/captive_portal/ for more details about wifi setup*

 - plug in usb c
 - wait about a minute